 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico*

 Sharma P, Maffulli N. Biology of tendon injury: healing, modeling, and remodeling.
 J Musculoskelet Neuronal Interact.
 2006;6(2):181-90.

 Dean BJF, et al., Review: Emerging concepts in the pathogenesis of tendinopathy, The Surgeon (2017), dx.doi.org/10.1016/j.surge.2017.05.005

 Wilson JJ, Best TM.
 Common overuse tendon problems: a review and recommendations for treatment.
 Am Fam Phys.
 Sep 1 2005;72(5):811e8.

-The information herein on "Why Tendonitis Should Not Be Left Untreated A Chiropractic Perspective" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Why Tendonitis Should Not Be Left Untreated A Chiropractic Perspective" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.